Updated: Nov 3

-The differentiation that every salesperson ought to know to ensure their pipeline is of high quality.
+Salespersons ought to know the difference between suspects and prospects in order to ensure their pipeline is of high quality.

 The STP Process

 Following the STP process, products and services are defined and developed as part of a #marketingmix that best addresses the needs of the target segments.

 Within the target market segments, marketing further profiles a hypothetical company that is the "perfect" customer for your offering.

 Called the ideal customer profile (#ICP), such a company derives the maximum benefit from your offering.
 Targeting such companies shortens sales cycles and yields the greatest sales success.

 Defining ICP is not enough as at the end of the day, sales are done with actual people within companies.
 To this end, marketing goes beyond ICP to profile the buyer within target companies.